Best free software for students 2024

 For free audio and video editing software, try these programs:

-Audacity is free software that allows you to record, convert, edit, copy, slice, mix and do much more to your chosen audio.
+Audacity is free software that lets you record, convert, edit, copy, slice, mix and do much more to your chosen audio.

 Amongst other tools, the software allows you to dub over existing tracks to create multi-track recordings, monitor volume levels before, during and after recording, and remove static, hiss, hum or other constant background noises.

-Audacity enables you to import and export WAV, MP3, AIFF, AU, FLAC and Ogg Vorbis files and create WAV or AIFF files that are suitable for burning to a CD.
+Audacity enables you to import and export WAV, MP3, AIFF, AU, FLAC and Ogg Vorbis files.

 It's probably the most powerful free video editing suite out there, so beginners might be a bit overwhelmed by the huge range of features.